phonegap/phonegap-plugin-push/README.md

 	c) $ ruby pushGCM.rb
 	d) $ ruby pushAPNS.rb

+**Server for ADM**

+There is a python script that runs a simple web server from your local machine.
+Goto Example/Server folder.
+Follow the steps below:

+#### 1) open ADMServer.py in text editor and change the PORT, PROD_CLIENT_ID and PROD_CLIENT_SECRET values.

+#### 2) From command line run this command - "python ADMServer.py".

+#### 3) Open your favorite browser and load server url : http://localhost:4000/.
+It should report "Server Running".
+If you don't see this then check on command line for any errors.
+This also means something went wrong with ADM registration.
+Double check your Client_ID and Secret_Code.
+Also, make sure your app on Amazon dev portal has Device Messaging switch turned ON.

+#### 4) Once you register through the app and have valid registrationId, you should register that with the server too using this url: http://localhost:4000/register?device=registraionId.

+#### 5) To see list of registered devices with your server use this url: http://localhost:4000/show-devices

+#### 6) To send a message to one or more registered devices use this url: http://localhost:4000/show-devices, click on the radio button next to device id and type in the message.

 If all went well, you should see a notification show up on each device.
 If not, make sure you are not being blocked by a firewall, and that you have internet access.
 Check and recheck the token id, the registration ID and the certificate generating process.

 In a production environment, your app, upon registration, would send the device id (iOS) or the registration id (Android), to your intermediary push server.
 For iOS, the push certificate would also be stored there, and would be used to authenticate push requests to the APNS server.
 When a push request is processed, this information is then used to target specific apps running on individual devices.